Mira0507/uniprot_api/README.md

 The key steps were

-- establishing URL (`search_url`)
+- establishing the URL (`search_url`)
-- querying data (`GET(search_url)`)
+- querying the data (`GET(search_url)`)
-- retrieving data (`content(response, "text", encoding="UTF-8")`)
+- retrieving the data (`content(response, "text", encoding="UTF-8")`)

 ### a.
-Establishing URL
+Establishing the URL

-The URL includes info about what API you're connecting to, your Uniprot IDs of interest, data format to be retrieved, and data fields of interest.
-If you're looking for data about the Uniprot ID `"P21447"`, the URL would be `"https://rest.uniprot.org/uniprotkb/search?query=P21447&format=tsv&fields=accession,length"` where the `query`, `format`, and `fields` indicate Uniprot ID, output format, and data column to be retrieved, respectively.
-You can manipulate the string to retrieve different data format and fields.
-Visit [this instruction](https://www.uniprot.org/help/api_queries) for more details.
+The URL includes information about the API you're connecting to, the Uniprot IDs of interest, the data format to be retrieved, and the data fields of interest.
+If you're looking for data about the Uniprot ID `"P21447"`, the URL would be `"https://rest.uniprot.org/uniprotkb/search?query=P21447&format=tsv&fields=accession,length"`.
+In this URL, the `query` parameter specifies the UniProt ID, the `format` parameter specifies the output format, and the `fields` parameter indicates the data column to be retrieved.
+You can manipulate the string to retrieve data in different formats and fields.
+For more details, you can visit the provided [instruction](https://www.uniprot.org/help/api_queries).

 ### b.
-Querying data
+Querying the data

 Once querying data, you can check the `response` about how your communication went.